yasirshah-analyst/Customers-Data-Analytics/Readme.md

 ---

 ## Tools Used
--Excel
+- Excel
--Excel Ribbon Tools
+- Excel Ribbon Tools
--Excel Formulas & Functions
+- Excel Formulas & Functions
--Tables
+- Tables
--Charts
+- Charts
--Data Formatting
+- Data Formatting

 ## Dataset Information
 - Source: The data set used in this project was generated using DeepSeek AI(a generative artificial intelligence platform)  for portfolio purpose.All data is synthetic and does not represent real individuals.